kingcars/mxr-stack-workshop/README.md

 });
 ```

 You may be wondering where these actions actually get pulled from.
-The answer is easy: We define them within the `xState` configuration! `Machine` takes two arguments: the first being the machine configuration and the second being a mapping of `actions`, `services` and `guards`.
+The answer is easy: We define them within the `XState` configuration! `Machine` takes two arguments: the first being the machine configuration and the second being a mapping of `actions`, `services` and `guards`.
 In this workshop, we'll only be covering `actions`.
 For now, since we don't have the store created yet, we'll simply have these actions run some `console.log`s so we can see everything working.

 ```javascript
 const homeMachine = Machine({